103fm

-103FM, formerly known as 'Radio Lelo Hafsaka' (Radio Non-Stop), is a regional radio station in Israel, primarily received in the Tel Aviv metropolitan area and surrounding regions on the frequency for which it is named.
+103FM, formerly known as Radio Lelo Hafsaka (רדיו ללא הפסקה, lit.
+'Radio Non-Stop'), is a regional radio station in Israel, primarily received in the Tel Aviv metropolitan area and surrounding regions on the frequency for which it is named.
 The station was established in 1995, during the first wave of the opening of regional radio stations in Israel.
 The station's broadcast content combines current affairs, satire, humor, advice, sports, politics, and more.
 The station broadcasts talk programs throughout most of the week and dedicates the weekends to broadcasting nostalgic Hebrew music programs.
 At night, the station re-broadcasts programs that aired during the day or the week.

 In 2014, it was the highest rated commercial radio station in Israel with a 10% share of the radio listening audience.

-Since 2021, the station's studios, along with the station Eco 99FM, are located in Ramat Hasharon, in a complex that previously served the Bezeq company.
+Since 2021, the station's studios, along with the station eco99fm, are located in Ramat Hasharon, in a complex that previously served the Bezeq company.
 Prior to this, the studios were located for 20 years on Tapuach Israel Street in Givatayim.
 The station's CEO since late 2023 is Itamar Druckman.